cadeyrn/bookmarks-organizer/README.md

 <img src="src/images/logo-large.png" alt="Logo" width="400" border="0" />

+## Support the development

+**Please consider making [a donation](https://www.paypal.com/paypalme2/agenedia/) to support the further development of Enterprise Policy Generator.
+Thank you very much!**

 ## Description

 With the Bookmarks Organizer, it's easy to put order in your bookmarks.
 The Bookmarks Organizer finds no longer working